-Ever leave the coffee pot on overnight only to wake to a blackened, burnt on mess?
+Ever leave the coffee pot on overnight only to wake to a blackened, disgusting, burnt-on mess?
 Can’t get rid of the gunky build-up in your favorite carafe or thermos—stuff you can see, but not reach?
-Don’t toss them out before you try a cool trick to get them sparkling clean.
+Try an old trick perfected by wait staff in restaurants, cafes, and coffee shops everywhere to get it sparkling clean.

 Dear Mary: I have a big stainless coffee thermos.
 The opening makes it impossible to get in and clean.
 I have tried baking soda and vinegar, but that hasn’t worked to dissolve and remove the build-up of coffee stains.
 I can look in and see stuff I’d rather not see.
 How can I clean inside my thermos?
 Karen

-Dear Mary: My husband contributes 8 percent to his employer’s 401(k) plan.
+Dear Mary: My husband contributes 8% to his employer’s 401(k) plan.
 Would it be wise to temporarily stop that contribution in that we have about $50,000 unsecured debt?
 Debbie

 Dear Mary: It takes about two weeks after I mail my mortgage payment for the check to clear my bank.
 My sister says my lender is making me pay more interest by delaying depositing my check.
 Is it true?
 Mary S.